 Upon seeing the commonality in the different things, frame it into a beneficial or motivational thought.
 How would noticing this relationship be of benefit to know.
 How does it help illustrate a point or thought.

-It may take minutes or days to work out a great illustration.
+It may take hours or even days to work out a great illustration.
 Don't rush the process.

-The more you do this exercise, the easier it will become to do it with even larger illustrations.
+The more you do this exercise, the easier it will become create even larger illustrations.

 Then keep practicing, practicing, practicing and it will become second nature.